FinleyCooper/chess/README.md

 ## TODO
 - Round up when finishing the adventure
 - Allow the user to play the adventure again
+- Change the hash map to an array

 # Copyright
 Settings symbol SVG: